ar5had/mozilla-lightning-gsoc-notes/setting-up-dev-env.md

 5. Create a new file mozcconfig and add `ac_add_options --enable-application=mail` if you want thunderbird to build else firefox will build.

 6. Add `ac_add_options --enable-calendar` to the next line in the mozconfig file if you want to enable calendar(Lightning is the project name).
+If you get stylo error on `mach build` then add `ac_add_options --disable-stylo` to mozconfig too.

 7. Several mozilla project use `mach` as command line tool to do development stuff so make sure you know its command.
 I wasted nearly 6 hours just my missing the `mach clobber` command.
 BTW this command removes the obj-dir files or build files so that you can start a fresh build.